 What is Pupil Premium?

-Pupil Premium is the additional funding from the government received by publicly funded schools to raise the attainment of disadvantaged pupils and narrow the gap between them and their peers.
+Pupil Premium is the additional funding from the government received by publicly funded schools to raise the attainment of disadvantaged pupils of all abilities to reach their full potential.
 The funding is aimed to address the current underlying inequalities that exist between children from disadvantaged backgrounds and their more affluent peers.

-In the academic year 2020/2021 the amount of Pupil Premium received for each pupil deemed to be eligible under the free school meals criteria as an Ever 6 is £1,345.
+In the academic year 2021/2022 the amount of Pupil Premium received for each pupil deemed to be eligible under the free school meals criteria as an Ever 6 is £1,345.
 Funding for Looked After Children (LAC), which includes pupils who have been in an English Local Authority or those who have ceased to be looked after by the Local Authority and have been adopted, granted special guardianship, given an arrangements order or a residence order is £2,530 per pupil, this is now known as Pupil Premium Plus.
 If you think your child may be eligible for this funding please contact the school office and they will send you a link to check.
+Pupils

 Pupil Premium funding for Looked After Children is held by the Virtual Head Teacher for Trafford, Lynsey Burridge.
 Lynsey is responsible for ensuring that all Looked After Children, are making good progress and the allocation of LAC pupils' Pupil Premium is made via the virtual LAC panel when schools can request funding to provide the necessary provision to support the individual pupil.
 If you have a child who is classed as a ‘Looked After’ child please make sure that you inform Mrs Johnson in the school office.